Bet on Player or Banker and watch the cards decide. The simplest game on the floor.

 The Banker hand wins more often than the Player hand due to the drawing rules, so casinos take a 5% commission on Banker wins to preserve their edge.
 Even with the commission, Banker is still the best bet at a 1.06% house edge.

-No. The Tie bet pays 8:1 but carries a 14.36% house edge — by far the worst bet in baccarat.
+No. The Tie bet pays 8:1 but carries a 14.36% house edge, by far the worst bet in baccarat.
 Stick to Banker or Player.

-No. Baccarat involves no decisions that affect the outcome — the drawing rules are fixed.
+No. Baccarat involves no decisions that affect the outcome.
+The drawing rules are fixed.
 Your only choice is which of the three bets to place, which makes it one of the simplest casino games to learn.